 A number of insects, mainly beetles are able to use wood as a food source and some of them can cause serious damage to building timbers.
 Damage caused by wood boring insects does not always indicate a need for remedial treatment so correct identification is essential before any consideration can be given to whether treatment is needed.

-This beetle is the most frequent cause of damage.
+This beetle is one of the most frequent cause of damage.
 It attacks the sapwood of softwoods and some hardwoods.
-It can be found in all constructional timbers such as loft access, under stairs, ceiling beams and timbers in contact with solid walls.
+It can be found in all constructional timbers such as lofts, under stairs, ceiling beams, floorboards and timbers in contact with solid walls.

 The attacks are mainly confined to damp or decayed hardwoods, particularly Oak.
-It is mostly found in the structural timbers of older buildings such as wall plates, lintels, joist end and other built in timbers wher it can spread.
-The beetle is much larger than the Furniture Beetle and therfore causes damage more quickly.
+It is mostly found in the structural timbers of older buildings such as wall plates, lintels, joist end and other built in timbers where it can spread.
+The beetle is much larger than the Furniture Beetle and therefore causes damage more quickly.

 This beetle attacks only the sapwood of recently seasoned hardwoods such as Oak and Elm which have a high starch content.
 They very rarely attack softwoods.
 They are commonly found in furniture, block strip flooring and oak timbers, the attack usually originates in the stockyard or storeroom and so by the time the attack has been discovered, the timber has a reduced starch content preventing further attack.

 Wood weevils attack both softwoods and hardwoods in damp conditions and is usually secondary to fungal decay.
 They are commonly found in poorly ventilated floors, cellars and wood in contact with solid damp floors and walls.